wmnsk/go-gtp/gtp/v1/README.md

 ## Getting Started

 This package is still under construction.
-The networking fearure is only available for GTPv1-U. GTPv1-C feature would be available in the future.
+The networking feature is only available for GTPv1-U. GTPv1-C feature would be available in the future.
 See messages and ies directory for what you can do with the current implementation.

 ### Creating a PDP Context as a client